curi/websites/essays/2019-12-10-kirzner-review.md

 This answers one of Kirzner’s main arguments: Reisman’s alleged failure to explain coordination without central direction.
 If you’re not fully convinced that this issue is covered, I suggest reading the pages indexed regarding coordination: 137–139, 144–145, 172–218, 267–276, 462, 463–464.

-### Price, Value, Marginal Utility and Costs of Production
+### Price, Marginal Utility and Costs of Production

 > Reisman believes that the central Austrian advances over the classics in marginal utility theory and price theory can be accepted without fundamentally compromising the usefulness and validity of the general classical framework.
 Economics is concerned, in Reisman’s classical view, exclusively with the production of a carefully and, it is believed, an objectively defined *wealth*; [...]
 Marginal utility considerations are presented by Reisman with sufficient subtlety, insight, and lawyerlike linguistic skill, as to be able to appear, at least, to retain the classical claim that costs of production are the direct determinants of value.

-Kirzner thinks Reisman is incorrect about price theory and contradicts the Austrian view, in spirit if not in lawyerlike detail.
+Kirzner thinks that Reisman is incorrect about price theory and contradicts the Austrian view, in spirit if not in lawyerlike detail.
 This is because Reisman believes that in some cases (goods that are “reproducible at will” in Böhm-Bawerk’s words), prices are set to the cost of production plus a markup.
-Kirzner believes that view is incompatible with the Austrian marginal utility theory.
+Kirzner believes that that view is incompatible with the Austrian marginal utility theory.

 I suggest reading the section *Ricardo and Böhm-Bawerk on Cost of Production Versus the Elasticity of Demand* in *Capitalism*.
 Here’s an excerpt following a lengthy explanation quoted from the Austrian economist Böhm-Bawerk.
 At the end of this quote, Reisman explains the error (by Jevons) that he’s contradicting: